Guide to Graduate Study

 Research travel grant applications are available on the grad school website under forms (Conference Grant Application).
 Students who have passed their A-exam prior to initiating their travel are eligible to apply.
 Forms are due October 1 for fall awards and February 1 for spring and summer awards.
 Awards are announced in December and March.

-Colloquia and Cornell Linguistics Circle
+Cornell Linguistics Circle (CLC)

 The Cornell Linguistics Circle (CLC) is the graduate student group of the Cornell Department of Linguistics.
 Students from linguistics and related fields are welcome to attend CLC meetings and participate in planned activities.
 The CLC serves to promote exchange of ideas among graduate students in the field and to advocate for the graduate student body within the department.
 Throughout the course of the academic year the CLC invites a series of outside speakers from linguistics departments around the country and the world (mentioned above in the section on colloquia).
 Speakers deliver talks attended by faculty and graduate students (followed by a CLC-sponsored reception, of course!) and are often available for one-on-one meetings with interested students.

 There are several research labs in Morrill Hall.
+Details about the facilities available in each can be found by clicking on the links below.

 The Computational Linguistics Lab, B07, contains an educational classroom for special events and space for computational linguistics research by grad students, undergraduate research projects, and grant research.
 The Lab is part of a larger Natural Language Processing group at Cornell, including faculty and students in Computer Science, Psychology, and Information Science.
 The Faculty of Computing and Information Science provides system administration support for the lab, and some computational work is done on hardware at the Department of Computer Science and the Center for Advanced Computing.